 - Every project must have a Partnership Agreement signed by all project partners this also includes all sub-partners (see Fact Sheet 14 on Roles and Responsibilities in Project Partnerships). - The Partnership Agreement is an internal project document and will therefore not be signed by the programme.
-Projects are however obligated to have a valid Partnership Agreement in place at all times. - The Partnership Agreement must be completed and signed within six months after the project contract is issued and before the first claim for payment is submitted.
-It is however recommended to make agreements on shared costs, the division of preparation costs and financial liabilities already as part of the application process.
+Projects are, however, obligated to have a valid Partnership Agreement in place at all times.